 Gillian Rose: Color Science

-Today in The Lounge, I am joined by Gillian Rose, a Canadian transplant whose New York-based interior design and color science consultancy draws on over two decades of professional design experience, emanating from her formal training from Parsons School of Design.
+Today in The Lounge, we are joined by Gillian Rose, a Canadian transplant whose New York-based interior design and color science consultancy draws on over two decades of professional design experience, emanating from her formal training from Parsons School of Design.

 Getting to know Gillian Rose

 Gillian is calling into The Lounge from Canada.
 She is a cat person and loves beach vacations.
 Gillian likes to wear scarves in order to make a statement with color.
-She likes to have personal connections with people, and if she weren’t an interior designer, Gillian would likely work in jewelry as there are six generations of jewelers in her family.
+She enjoys having personal connections with people, and if she weren’t an interior designer, Gillian would likely work in jewelry as there are six generations of jewelers in her family.

 How did Gillian get into design?